Discovery of Quasi-Integrable Equations from traveling-wave data using the Physics-Informed Neural Networks: Introduction

-Application of deep learning techniques in the form of deep neural networks to the nonlinear partial differential equations (PDEs) have gained much attention in recent years.
-The Physics-Informed Neural Networks (PINNs) ~\cite{RaissarxivI,RaissarxivII,RAISSI2019686} have the ability to solve many complicated scientific problems such as fluid and solid mechanics~\cite{Raissi2020,Brunton2020,Kadeethum2020,cai2021,Kashinath2021,Jin2021}, cyber-physical systems~\cite{9064519}, biological systems~\cite{Wu2017,KISSAS2020112623,Ruizherrera2021,SEL2023}, and many others.
-One unique, noteworthy aspect of the PINNs is not only their ability to efficiently solve PDEs (the forward analysis) but also to provide us with an accurate estimate of the equation based on the governing data of the physical problems of our concern (the inverse analysis).
-In general, PINNs have significantly higher extrapolation power compared to other conventional deep-learning techniques, making them appropriate for analyses involving limited learning data.
-Recently, there have been some attempts to apply the methods into more complex geometry of data~\cite{Fang2020,SAHLICOSTABAL2024107324}.
+We study the identification of non-linear PDEs by means of deep learning technology.
+The application of deep learning in deep neural networks to non-linear PDEs has recently gained much attention.
+The Physics-Informed Neural Networks (PINNs) \cite{RaissarxivI,RaissarxivII,RAISSI2019686} have the ability to solve many complicated scientific problems, such as fluid and solid mechanics~\cite{Raissi2020,Brunton2020,Kadeethum2020,cai2021,Kashinath2021,Jin2021}, cyber-physical systems~\cite{9064519}, biological systems~\cite{Wu2017,KISSAS2020112623,Ruizherrera2021,SEL2023}, and many others.
+Since the methods' original premise involved an application to fluid mechanics with PDEs~\cite{Raissi2020,Brunton2020} and a weather/climate modelling~\cite{Kashinath2021}, it is natural to extend the analysis into the significant dynamics of planetary atmospheres described by some PDEs.
+One unique, noteworthy aspect of the PINNs is their ability to solve PDEs (the forward analysis) efficiently and also to provide us with an accurate estimate of the equation based on the governing data of the physical problems of our concern (the inverse analysis).
+PINNs generally have significantly higher extrapolation power than other conventional deep-learning techniques, making them appropriate for analyses involving limited learning data.
+In \cite{SIVALINGAM2024150,SIVALINGAM2024_2}, Sivalingam et al. have proposed sophisticated methods for solving several fractional-order PDEs.
+Recently, there have been some attempts to apply the methods to the more complex geometry of data~\cite{Fang2020,SAHLICOSTABAL2024107324}.